Engineered tuberous carbon sinks

 Allocate

-Sucrose is loaded onto the phloem and pulled to the storage organ.
+Carbon is routed to the underground storage organ.

 03